tuladhar/ssl-handshake/README.md

 # ssl-handshake
 A command-line tool for testing SSL handshake latency, written in [Go](https://go.dev/).

+## What is SSL Handshake?
+> SSL handshake enables client and server to establish the secret keys with which they communicate securely.

 ## Installation
 Binary is available for Linux, Windows and Mac OS (amd64 and arm64).
 Download the binary for your respective platform from the [releases page](https://github.com/tuladhar/ssl-handshake/releases).